Clement L. Vallandigham was an Ohio Congressman and a leader of the Peace Democrats (aka Copperheads) who opposed the American Civil War.

 Freedom of Speech?

-Refusing to be silenced by Burnside’s threats, Vallandigham delivered an inflammatory speech at Mt.
+Refusing to let Burnside’s threats silence him, Vallandigham delivered an inflammatory speech at Mt.
 Vernon, Ohio, on May 1, 1863, denouncing the war and “King Lincoln.”
-Mocking Burnside’s order, Vallandigham asserted that his right to speak freely was based on “General Order, No. 1, the Constitution of the United States.”
+Mocking Burnside’s order, Vallandigham asserted that “General Order, No. 1, the Constitution of the United States.” protected his right to speak freely.

 Arrested and Imprisoned